Sahilsen/interview-prep/README.md

 23. ### Lifecycle hooks of react with use of each hook?
      Answer To be added
 24. ### Does react component only update on state change or also on prop change ?
      Answer To be added
+25. ### How to start a new Angular project from cli ?
+     Answer To be added